CrisBado/RandD/README.md

 ## Accessing Confluence

 On atlassian, go to manage account, security and there you will be able to create an API key.
-Remove the example from example .env.local and store your API key here alongside your email
+Remove the example from example.env.local -> ".env.local" and store your API key here alongside your email

 [Confluence API Documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)